bcgov/DBC-APIM/api-specs/geocoder/glossary.md

 <a name="changeDate">changeDate</a> | The date a site or intersection address was last changed.
 <a name="civicAddress">Civic Address</a> | The address of a site as assigned by an addressing authority such as a municipality.
 A civic address includes a civicNumber, civicNumberPrefix, and the localityName is that assigned by the address authority, not Canada Post.
 Here are some examples:<br>840 Esquimalt Rd, Esquimalt, BC<br>2317 MOODY AVE Kamloops, BC<br>Apt 1 -- 1207 Douglas St, Victoria, BC<br>525 Superior St, Victoria,BC<br>4251A Rockbank Pl, West Vancouver, BC<br>4450 Happy Valley Rd, Metchosin, BC<br>2050 SW Marine Dr,Vancouver,BC<br>420 Gorge Rd E, Victoria, BC<br>130A Hall ST,Nelson,BC<br>Unit 1 -- 7467 Aspen Blvd, Pemberton, BC<br>PadD 2, 2097 Wildflower Rd,Shawnigan Lake, BC<br>Port Alice Health Centre -- 1090 Marine Dr, Port Alice, BC<br>Royal Athletic Park, 1014 Caledonia Ave, Victoria,BC
 <a name="civicNumber">civicNumber</a> | The number assigned to a site on a street by an address authority (e.g., the 1175 in 1175 Douglas St, Victoria, BC).
-<a name="civicNumberSuffix">civicNumberSuffix</a> | A single letter that follows the civic number as in 103A, or a fraction as in as in 103 1/2
+<a name="civicNumberSuffix">civicNumberSuffix</a> | A letter or fraction that follows the civic number.
+There should be no space between a civic number and a letter (e.g., Unit 1A) and one space between a civic number and a fraction (e.g., Suite 3 1/2)
 <a name="echo">echo</a> | Include unmatched address details such as site name in results.
 <a name="endDate">endDate</a> | The ending date of a time period formatted as YYYY-MM-DD .
 <a name="faults">faults</a> | A list of faults the geocoder found with a given address match.
 Each fault contains the nature of the fault, the address element affected, and the fault penalty.
 For a complete list of faults, see .